rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 Step 3: Setup **/** partition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Select **Standard Partitioning** from the dropdown menu and click **+** button at the bottom to create a new partition.
+Select **Standard Partitioning** from the drop down menu and click the **+** button at the bottom left to create a new partition.

 .. image:: manual_partitioning_3.png
    :scale: 85%
    :align: center

 A popup window will appear titled **ADD A NEW MOUNT POINT**.
-Select **/** from the dropdown, enter the size you planned out eariler(minimum 8GB) and click *Add mount point* button.
+Select **/** from the drop down, enter the size you planned out earlier (minimum 8GB) and click *Add mount point* button.

 .. image:: root_partition_1.png